IranAir may receive first Boeing jet sooner than planned

 The long-haul 777 is worth $347 million at list prices but is likely to have been sold for less than half that, according to industry estimates.

-IranAir has also ordered 100 aircraft from Europe's Airbus (AIR.PA) under a deal to lift most sanctions in return for curbs on Iran's nuclear program.
+IranAir has also ordered 100 aircraft from Europe's Airbus under a deal to lift most sanctions in return for curbs on Iran's nuclear programme.

 Its return to the aviation market after decades of sanctions comes at a time when airlines elsewhere are having second thoughts about purchases due to concerns about the economy and looming over-capacity among wide-body jets.